alexander-kastil/az-cloud-native/demos/09-microfrontends/02-realtime/readme.md

 # Real-time connected Angular Micro Frontend using Azure Event Grid and SignalR

-Food Orders Dashboard `food-orders-dashboard` implemented as Angular Micro-Frontend using `@ngrx/component-store` displaying orders in real-time using SignalR.
-The orders are sent to the dashboard using an Event Grid Topic that is triggered by a CloudEvent.
-The CloudEvent is sent by a function app that is triggered by an HTTP request.
-The function app communicates with the SignalR service using a SignalR client.
+[Kitchen dashboard](/app/kitchen-dashboard/) implemented as Angular Micro-Frontend using `@ngrx/component-store` displaying orders.
+[Kitchen dashboard function](/app/kitchen-dashboard-func/) that acts as an endpoint for the event grid topic webhook subscription and communicates with the SignalR service that provides a real time connection to the orders dashboard.

 ![architecture](_images/architecture.png)